-PSYC-409.
-PROFESSIONAL, LEGAL AND ETHICAL RESPONSIBILITIES FOR ALCOHOL AND DRUG COUNSELORS
+PSYC 409.
+PROFESSIONAL, LEGAL, & ETHICAL RESPONSIBILITIES FOR ALCOHOL & DRUG COUNSELORS

-Professional, Legal, and Ethical Responsibilities for Alcohol and Drug Counselors is a one-semester course that provides an in-depth overview of professional, legal and ethical responsibilities as they relate to alcohol and drug counseling.
-Specific emphasis will be placed on diversity, professional development, referrals, documentation, confidentiality, consent, and the professional code of ethics and standards of practice.
-This course provides 45 educational hours toward CADC certification or recertification.
+This course is a one semester course, which provides an in-depth overview of professional, legal and ethical responsibilities as they relate to alcohol and drug counseling.
+Specific emphasis will be placed on diversity, professional development, referrals, documentation, confidentiality, consent, and the professional code of ethics